syncfusion-content/windowsforms-docs/WindowsForms/Grid/Importing.md

 {% endhighlight %}
 {% highlight vb %}
-Private excelConverter As New GridExcelConverterControl() Private excelConverter.QueryImportExportCellInfo += New GridImportExportCellInfoEventHandler(AddressOf gecc_QueryImportExportCellInfo)
+Private excelConverter As New GridExcelConverterControl() Private excelConverter.QueryImportExportCellInfo += New GridImportExportCellInfoEventHandler(AddressOf excelConverter_QueryImportExportCellInfo)

 'Import the content of Excel to the Grid excelConverter.ExcelToGrid("Sample.xls", Me.gridControl1.Model)